SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 Look, you know what's right: just get vaccinated.
 Every person who delays vaccination puts not only themselves and their loved ones at risk, but also becomes an incubator for deadlier and deadlier varints.
+Get vaccinated and be on the side of humanity; don't be a collaborator with the virus!

 The slower we go, the more chance of a vaccine escape mutation.

-And then we start all over again, with lockdowns and re-vaccinations.
+And then we start all over again, with deaths and misery and lockdowns and re-vaccinations.

 Please don't make us all go there, ok?